hang-kim-stat/Bayesian-Meta/README.md

 ## `Code` directory

-The directory has R codes for simulation studies in Section 4 of the main text, the I-WIP meta-analysis study in Section 5, and generation of figures and tables.
+The directory has R script files for simulation studies in Section 4 of the main text, the I-WIP meta-analysis study in Section 5, and generation of figures and tables.

 ### `Simulation_1` directory